 Is pot pie good for you?

 Pot pie does a pretty good job of covering all the food groups with the exception of fruit, though the health-factor really depends on your chosen recipe.
-If you load it with salt and mostly meat, it’s not so healthy, no. Your average chicken pot pie recipe has about 300-400 calories per serving, and offers around 20-30% of your daily protein needs, along with plenty of Vitamin A, fiber and Potassium.
+If you load it with salt and mostly meat, it’s not so healthy, no. Your classic chicken pot pie recipe has about 300-400 calories per serving, and offers around 20-30% of your daily protein needs, along with plenty of Vitamin A, fiber and Potassium.

 Give me the recipe already!Print